gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 the stacked bar-chart.
-Three other permuted data sets are displayed in Figure \@ref(fig:Figure5-8) showing the variability in results in permutations but that none get close to showing the differences in the bars observed in the real data set.
+Three other permuted data sets are displayed in Figure \@ref(fig:Figure5-8) showing the variability in results in permutations but that none get close to showing the differences in the bars observed in the real data set in Figure \@ref(fig:Figure5-2).